 The table below breaks down the different parts of Medicare, what they cover, and when you can enroll.
 We'll also take a closer look at all of these options later in this article.

-Read more about why we have Medicare Part A and Part B and watch our “Introduction to Medicare” video below.
+Watch our “Introduction to Medicare” video below.
 You'll be a Medicare expert in no time!

 Who Is Eligible for Medicare?

 To be eligible for Medicare Part A and Part B, you must meet at least one of the following criteria: